humanbeingZ/dotfiles/README.md

-# dotfiles for Mac OS
+# dotfiles for Ubuntu

-all the dotfiles in current branch are for Mac os
+all the dotfiles in current branch are for Ubuntu